cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 ## Ethics and justice and tech. comm.

 This week you need to read:
 -  [OTC Chapter 3, Ethics in Technical Communication](https://alg.manifoldapp.org/read/open-technical-communication/section/8b530f4b-5942-4071-845a-0a138601da10).
 The video in this chapter is definitely worth. your. time.
 Yes, it's a little longish, and yes it's just slightly dated in one or two areas, but on the whole it's solid.
 (In 2020, singular "they" is increasingly accepted as an appropriate nongendered usage.
 Also, the "use African-American/European-American vs use Black/White" topic has moved a bit since this video.)
-  - Important topics in that chapter:
+Some important topics in that chapter:
   - ethics: utility, rights, justice, and care
   - consequences of faulty communication
   - appropriate language (or imprecise/biased language)
   - copyright and intellectual property
   - analyzing and presenting data

 - Also review [this short resource on ethical presentation of research and data](https://openoregon.pressbooks.pub/technicalwriting/chapter/9-3-typical-ethics-issues-in-technical-writing/), which includes the following topics:
   - selecting, cherry-picking, and suppressing information